cropgeeks/hpc-help/slurm-policy.rst

 While there are currently no limits to prevent you from submitting a job that uses every CPU across one or more queues, you first need to ask yourself how sensible that would be?
 Consider:

 - how long the job will last?
-Short running tasks allow others' jobs to rise in priority above yours (the fair-share policy), so submitting a million jobs that only last a few minutes each will 'hog' the cluster much less than just a few tens or hundreds of jobs that last for hours and hours.
+Short running tasks allow others' jobs to rise in priority above yours (the fair-share policy), so submitting a 10,000 jobs that only last a few minutes each will 'hog' the cluster much less than just a few tens or hundreds of jobs that last for hours and hours.
 - how busy is the cluster?
 If it's 2am and no-one else is using the cluster, then it's less likely to be detrimental to anyone else.
 - how much you value your friendship with other cluster users?
 Seriously.
 This is a shared resource, and while it's here to be used, it's not here to be abused.